raoulbhatia/puppet-backuppc/REFERENCE.md

 * [`Backuppc::BackupFiles`](#backuppcbackupfiles): List of directories or files to backup.
 If this is defined, only these directories or files will be backed up.
-This can be set to a string, an array of strings, or, in the case of multiple shares, a hash of strings or arrays.
-* [`Backuppc::BlackoutPeriods`](#backuppcblackoutperiods): Periods where scheduled backups do not take place.
-One or more blackout periods can be specified.
-If a client is subject to blackout then no regular (non-manual) backups will be started during any of these periods.  hourBegin and hourEnd specify hours from midnight and weekDays is a list of days of
+* [`Backuppc::BlackoutPeriods`](#backuppcblackoutperiods): One or more blackout periods can be specified.
+If a client is subject to blackout then no regular (non-manual) backups will be started during any of these periods.
 * [`Backuppc::DhcpAddressRange`](#backuppcdhcpaddressrange): List of DHCP address ranges we search looking for PCs to backup.
+This is only needed if hosts in the conf/hosts file have the dhcp flag set.
 * [`Backuppc::Hours`](#backuppchours): Hours of the daya.
 Times are measured in hours since midnight.
 Can be fractional if necessary (eg: 4.25 means 4:15am).
 * [`Backuppc::ShareName`](#backuppcsharename): List of shares (used in other types).
 This can be set to a string or an array of strings.
 * [`Backuppc::XferLogLevel`](#backuppcxferloglevel): Level of verbosity in Xfer log files.
+0 means be quiet, 1 will give will give one line per file, 2 will also show skipped files on incrementals, higher values give more output.
 * [`Backuppc::XferMethod`](#backuppcxfermethod): What transport method to use to backup each host.
+If you have a mixed set of WinXX and linux/unix hosts you will need to override this in the per-PC config.pl.

+The valid values are:

+ - `smb`:     backup and restore via smbclient and the SMB protocol.
+              Easiest choice for WinXX.

+ - `rsync`:   backup and restore via rsync (via rsh or ssh).
+              Best choice for linux/unix.
+Good choice also for WinXX.

+ - `rsyncd`:  backup and restore via rsync daemon on the client.
+              Best choice for linux/unix if you have rsyncd running on the client.
+Good choice also for WinXX.

+ - `tar`:    backup and restore via tar, tar over ssh, rsh or nfs.
+             Good choice for linux/unix.

 ## Classes